fethica/UITableViewJSON/README.md

 UITableViewJSON
 ===============

-An example of how to use [AFNetworking](http://github.com/AFNetworking/AFNetworking) library to load an `UITableView` with JSON file.
+An example to show how to use [AFNetworking](http://github.com/AFNetworking/AFNetworking) library to load an `UITableView` with JSON file.

 <img src="http://fethica.github.io/UITableViewJSON/images/screenshot.png" alt="UITableViewJASON example Screenshot" />